davenaylor/postie/readme.txt

 * You can also set a default tag to be applied if no tags are included.

 = Image Handling =
-* Postie has a filter to make it easy to show full images on individual pages.
-* Tells you if you have GD installed for resizing images
 * Allows you to attach images to your email and automatically post them to your blog
-* Large images are automatically thumbnailed and linked to the larger image (Requires GD)
 * You can publish images in the text of your message by using #img1#
   #img2# - each one will be replaced with the HTML for the image
   you attached